cdl-geneseo/geneseo-dictionary/T/Transgender.md

 # Transgender

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Transgender

 Created by  David Sweeney, last modified on May 05, 2023

 (adj.)
 1. Gender description for someone who has transitioned from living as one gender to another.
 (Sweeney, S-Z, 2023)Example: &quot;My favorite artist is also a transgender activist.&quot;